traesullivan/Circle-Zendesk-Analysis/README.md

 This project demonstrates how a support operations manager can quickly surface insights, automate monitoring, and drive CX improvements using data.
 Built in under 24 hours, this proof of concept replicates a real Zendesk environment using mock data across multiple support channels.
 It combines Python automation, Excel reporting, and predictive modeling to proactively manage ticket load, SLA performance, and customer satisfaction.

 # Objective
-To simulate a live CX operations workflow that monitors daily support activity, identifies performance risks, and provides decision-ready insights modeled around the KPIs and tools common in modern support environments like Circle’s.
+To simulate a live CX operations workflow that monitors daily support activity, identifies performance risks, and provides decision-ready insights modeled around the KPIs and tools common in modern support environments.

 # Methods & Tools
 **1. Python (Jupyter Notebook)**